You have no items in your shopping cart.

 Unfortunately, due to the movie entailing strong family values with no foul language, nudity, or violence, the movie was not picked up by any major studio and was released directly to video for the 2008 Christmas holiday.
 In the words of a major motion picture studio representative, "If 'On Golden Pond' were released today, no studio would buy the rights" for the same reason.
 Thomas Kinkade's "Christmas Cottage" painting (featured at the end of the film) can be purchased on our website.
 Search for the title Christmas Cottage.

 Charity work: Thomas Kinkade has raised supported millions to non-profit organizations focused on children and humanitarian relief including the Salvation Army, Make-A-Wish Foundation, World Vision, Art for Children Charities.
 Each time Thom chose a gallery to go visit, he required that the gallery would sponsor a charity of their choice in which a charity auction would take place which would usually raise between $10,000 to $30,000 for each of Thom's visits.
+My galleries partnered up with Thom and raised over $47,000 for the Tim Tebow Foundation and $8000 for the Alzheimer's Association of Denver, Colorado.

 Financial struggles: 2010 did not start off well.
 The Thomas Kinkade Company had been losing money for some time due to erroneous management decisions and management spending.
 In addition, Kinkade galleries throughout the nation had lost a tremendous amount of confidence and respect with Thom's management.
 As a result, a division of the Thomas Kinkade Company (not the entire company as the media likes to report) filed for Chapter 11 Bankruptcy to reorganize it's finances and Thom completely cleaned house by firing his executives and rehiring a new staff.
 The new President of the Thomas Kinkade Company, John Hasting, immediately made a huge impact in bonding not only with Thom and his brother Patrick, but has also earned a tremendous amount of respect from the Thomas Kinkade Galleries as well.
 Thom's new staff quickly succeeded in bringing back the integrity the company so deserved.
 In just over a year, the Company paid off it's debts and emerged from Bankruptcy and thrived as a successful business once again.